aws-challenge/2020/README.md

 ### Part 3
 Within the Git Repo Structure
-* Modify the CloudFormation Template (./CFN/seed.yaml) in order to create a CodeBuild Project.
+* Modify the CloudFormation Template [CFN/seed.yaml] in order to create a CodeBuild Project.
-* Update the glue_jobs.tf, main.tf and output.tf
+* Update the _glue_jobs.tf_, _main.tf_ and _output.tf_.
 * Provide the python script that will be used within the glue job, using either python shell or spark.
+Think here about using DynamoDB to keep certain job settings and table structures for s3.
 ___

 ## Instructions